Our Communities in Action

 It is at the local community level where decisions are made every day that impact the health of our waters and our communities.
 Citizens and organizations have been building their capacity, expanding their knowledge, taking action, and monitoring their progress around Lake Huron and Georgian Bay.
 Our goals, principles, and approaches help these groups and others to build upon successes and plot new actions to ensure the health of the lake and its watershed.

-Click on a pin to see examples of successful community-based environmental actions and projects around the watershed from Sarnia to the St. Marys River.
+Click on a area heading to see examples of successful community-based environmental actions and projects around the watershed from Sarnia to the St. Marys River.

 Formed over 5000 years ago, the Bruce Peninsula is a largely exposed stretch of Niagara Escarpment limestone that separates the main basin of Lake Huron from southern Georgian Bay.
 It is one of the most biologically diverse regions in Canada.
 Nearly 70% of the region is intact and forested, while the remaining portion includes flat, pastoral landscapes, scattered inland lakes and wetlands, globally rare alvar systems and coastal wetlands, beaches and cliffs.
 Among its long stretches of Lake Huron shoreline and varying inland features, the region offers residents and visitors diverse recreational opportunities including two national parks, the Bruce Peninsula National Park and Fathom Five National Marine Park, over a half a dozen nature reserves and the northernmost reaches of the popularized Bruce Trail.